Skip to main content

 Postgraduate

-Usually £10,000 towards tuition
+£10,000 towards tuition under the current 2026/27 scheme

-Pakistani students planning a taught master’s
+Pakistani students planning an eligible one-year taught postgraduate course

 Chevening Pakistan